tjhickey724/pythonintro/notes/control_flow_basic.md

 Do you see why?
 What if we defined a say_hello4() in a similar fashion.
 How may Hello's would that print? or a say_hello5()?? or say_hello6()??

+Visit the [pythontutor.com](https://pythontutor.com) site, cut/paste the program, and step through its evaluation.
+Notice that Python keeps track of where it is in the program by using a "Stack" of function names.
+Each time it calls a function it pushes that function name (and its location in the function) on to the Stack, when it returns from the function it pops the function name (and location) off of the stack. this allows it to keep track of where it is in the program....